Mauvemau/Unity_JumpingPuzzles/README.md

 - F3 or Left shoulder button to cheat game speed.

 Credits:
-Game by Mauvemau.
+- Game by Mauvemau.
-Kitchen assets by Tiny Treats.
+- Kitchen assets by Tiny Treats.
+- Cheese model by Skfod_.
+- Animations and player model by Adobe Mixamo.
+- UI buttons by Vektyr.
+- UI sfx by Cyrex Studios.
+- Footstep sfx by MGW Sound Design.
+- Jumping sfx by nebula audio.
+- Consola font by Wojciech Kalinowski.
+- Music by Pizza Doggy.